peterducai/invcomb/README.md

  Instead of giving them lab1..10 inventory, they will create combined inventories with meaningful names like **security_dev_inventory** or **pentesting_lab**.
 Combining these inventories by hand could be error prone and with huge inventories (100 of groups) could be almost impossible, not just regarding time but also regarding avoidance of errors/typos.
 Another things is that for example pentester team, should not have info about rest of infrastructure, therefor giving them all lab1 to lab10 inventories make it more confusing for them (too many IPs) and less secure for others (they know other hosts!).

+ # Extras

+ Invcomb can be also used to avoid duplicities in inventories.

 <!-- see also https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#splitting-out-vars -->